Voluntary Disclosure and Personalized Pricing

 Were communication infeasible, this pricing problem has a simple solution: the monopolist sets a price $p$ that maximizes $p(1-F(p))$.
 Let $\optprice$ denote the (lowest) optimal price for the monopolist.
 The consumer's interim payoff is then no more than $\max\{v(t)-\optprice,0\}$.

 \paragraph{The Disclosure Game.} We append a disclosure game to this pricing problem.
 After observing her type, the consumer chooses a message $m$ from the set of messages available to her.
 The set of \emph{all} feasible messages is $\messages^{\mathcal F}\equiv \left\{M\subseteq T:M\text{ is closed and convex}\right\}$, and we interpret a message $M$ in $\messages^{\mathcal F}$ as meaning \emph{``My type is in the set $M$.''} When a consumer's type is $t$, the set of messages that she can send is $\messages(t)\subseteq \messages^{\mathcal F}$.
 We focus attention on the following two different forms of disclosure: \begin{itemize}[noitemsep] \item the evidence structure is \textbf{simple} if for every $t$, $\messages(t)=\{ T,\{t\}\}$. \item the evidence structure is \textbf{rich} if for every $t$, $\messages(t)=\{M \in \messages^{\mathcal F}:t\in M\}$. \end{itemize} In both simple and rich evidence structures, the consumer has access to hard information about her type.
-In a simple evidence structure, the consumer can either disclose a ``certificate'' that fully reveals her type or say nothing at all.
-By contrast, in a rich evidence structure, the consumer can verifiable disclose true statements about her type without being compelled to reveal everything.
+In a simple evidence structure, the consumer can either disclose a ``certificate'' that fully reveals her type or says nothing at all.
+By contrast, in a rich evidence structure, the consumer can verifiably disclose true statements about her type without being compelled to reveal everything.